-In India, around the 5th century A.D., a system of mathematics that made astronomical calculations easy was developed.
-In those times its application was limited to astronomy as its pioneers were Astronomers.
-As astronomical calculations are complex and involve many variables that go into the derivation of unknown quantities.
-Algebra is a short-hand method of calculation and by this feature, it scores over conventional arithmetic.
+In India, around the 5th century C.E., a system of mathematics that made astronomical calculations easy was developed.
+Its application was limited to astronomy as its pioneers were Astronomers in those times.
+As astronomical calculations are complex and involves many variables that go into the derivation of unknown quantities.
+Algebra is a short-hand method of calculation, and by this feature, it scores over conventional arithmetic.

-Though Trigonometry goes back to the Greek period, the character of the subject started to resemble modern form only after the time of Aryabhata.
-From here it went to Europe through the Arabs and went into several modifications to reach its present form.
+Though Trigonometry goes back to the Greek period, the subject’s character started to resemble modern form only after the time of Aryabhata.
+It went to Europe through the Arabs and went into several modifications to reach its present form.
 In ancient times Trigonometry was considered a part of astronomy.
 Three functions were introduced: jya, kojya and ukramajya.

 The first one is r sina where r is the radius of the circle and sina is the angle subtended at the center.
 The second one is r cosa and the third one is r (1 – cosa).
 By taking the radius of the circle to be 1, we get the modern trigonometric functions.
 Various relationships between the sine of an arc and its integral and fractional multiples were used to construct sine tables for different arcs lying between 0 and 90°.

 In the classical period of Indian mathematics (400 CE to 1600 CE), important contributions were made by scholars like Aryabhata, Brahmagupta, Mahāvīra, Bhaskara II, Madhava of Sangamagrama, and Nilakantha Somayaji.
 The decimal number system in worldwide use today was first recorded in Indian mathematics.